ana-paula-soares/freecodecamp-portfolio/01-html-css/labs/lab1-recipe-page/README.md

 - Images with alt attributes
 - Unordered and ordered lists

-## 💻 How to Run
-1. Open the `index.html` file in your browser.
-2. The page will display the recipe with headings, ingredients list, instructions, and an image.

 ## 📝 Features
 - Page title: Chocolate Chip Cookies
 - Ingredients section using an unordered list